gnosia93/eliminate-db-hotblock/readme.md

 ### Configure Web Server ###

-As you see our architecture diagram, web server need to comunicate with api load balancer, so you have to set up api endpoint of node.js application.
+As you can see our architecture diagram, web server need to comunicate with api load balancer, so you have to set up api endpoint of node.js application.
-Log into your web-server with ssh or compatible ssh client and then set up your api endpoint for node.js appliation You have to bear in mind that we have two web server.
+Log into your web-server with ssh or compatible ssh client and then set up your api endpoint for node.js appliation You have to bear in mind that we have two web server. so you have to do this configuration for each server.
 Please refer following instruction to do your settings.

 ```